 Turns out consumers still love Afterpay and its now-powerful brand.

 Investors have recently learned that Chinese tech giant Tencent Holdings has bought a substantial stake in the company.
-This has boosted investor confidence in Afterpay to new heights, despite the lockdowns of the coronavirus.
-The least we can say is Afterpay is certainly a stock to watch (and underestimate at your peril)!
+This has boosted investor confidence in Afterpay to new heights, despite the lockdowns of the coronavirus, although this has cooled yet again with news of increasing participation in the BNPL market by US giants like PayPal, as well as from our own ASX banks.
+The least we can say is Afterpay is certainly a stock to watch (and underestimate at your peril!).

 Xero Limited (ASX: XRO)